vatpac-technology/sops/docs/terminal/sydney.md

 | Non-Jets | The lower of `A030` and `RFL` |

 ### NW TCU
-All aircraft transiting between SY TCU and NW TCU require [Heads-up](../controller-skills/coordination.md#heads-up) coordination prior to the boundary; however, as soon as practical (when is the aircraft becomes airborne) is preferred.
+All aircraft transiting between SY TCU and NW TCU require [Heads-up](../controller-skills/coordination.md#heads-up) coordination prior to the boundary; however, as soon as practical (when the aircraft becomes airborne) is preferred.